neelsmith/op/xlit.md

 # ASCII-only transliteration of OP cuneiform #

 ## Individual signs
-The following table lists a single unique, case-sensitive transliteration for each phonetic and logoraphic  sign in the OP syllabary.
-Numeric values are written with the corresponding Arabic numeral.
+The following table lists a unique, case-sensitive transliteration for each phonetic and logographic  sign in the OP syllabary.
+The syllabic signs mimic the Unicode character name.
+The logographic signs adopt the shorthand used by Skjærvø, *Introduction to Old Persian*.
+Numeric values are are written with the corresponding Arabic numeral:  this is not a true transliteration, since a value like "10" is written with two numeric characters to represent the single OP sign.

-Not sure what to do with short a sign (not in Unicode)?
+Unicode does not include a character for the variant form of the `a` vowel that Skjærvø transliterates with `ă`.

 | Sign | ASCII-only transliteration |  Unicode alternative (if different) |
 |  ------	| ------	| ------	|